Open Source News

 The popular open source web browser Firefox has reached an incredible 24% of the active use in Europe since its launch just 18 months ago.
 Given that this is just one of the available open source browsers, it seems reasonable to suppose that more than a quarter of European web traffic comes from purely open source browsers.

-As more and more computer users come to appreciate the improved stability, security, reliablility, efficiency and ease of use of open source systems we can expect the popular support for closed source browsers to continue to decrease at an accelerating rate.
+As more and more computer users come to appreciate the improved stability, security, reliability, efficiency and ease of use of open source systems we can expect the popular support for closed source browsers to continue to decrease at an accelerating rate.

-Full details from Xitimonitor.
+Full details from One Salient Oversight.

 OSDL and the Free Standards Group to merge